Slow Hand: Year-end charts

+Certifications

 Del Reeves version

 The song was covered in 1981 by country singer Del Reeves, whose version peaked at #53 on the Hot Country Singles chart.

 Conway Twitty version

-The song was covered in April 1982 by country singer Conway Twitty with minor lyric changes to accommodate a heterosexual male singer.
-His version, on Elektra Records, topped the Billboard Hot Country Singles chart for two weeks that June, and was his last multi-week number-one song.
+The song was covered in April 1982 by country singer Conway Twitty with minor lyric changes to accommodate a male singer.
+His version, on Elektra Records, topped the Billboard Hot Country Singles chart for two weeks that June, and was his last multi-week number-one song, and his last gold record.